yusuke85/javascript-module-2-todo-workshop/README.md

   }
 }
 ```
 In this case, `person1.greeting()` outputs **"Hi!
 I'm Chris."**; `person2.greeting()` on the other hand outputs **"Hi!
 I'm Deepti."**, even though the method's code is exactly the same in each case.
-As we said earlier, `this` is equal to the object the code is inside — this isn't hugely useful when you are writing out object literals by hand, but it really comes into its own when you are dynamically generating objects (for example using constructors).
+As we said earlier, `this` is equal to the object the code is inside.
+This isn't very useful when you are writing out object literals by hand, but when you are dynamically generating objects (for example using constructors) it is extremely useful.
 It will all become clearer later on.
 ### Object built-in methods
 Since we started JavaScript, we have used `console.log()` to print things to our console.